-The decrease in restructuring charges for the three-month period ended March 31, 2017 as compared to 2016 was the result of changes that occurred during 2016 to our organizational structure to reorganize our products and development groups and global sales, services and marketing teams into divisions centered on our solutions.
-The restructuring charges in 2016 related to severance expenses for impacted employees and charges for internal-use software not yet placed into service that will not be completed and launched due to changing priorities as part of the reorganization.
-No similar charges were incurred during the three-month period ended March 31, 2017.
+The restructuring charges for the three- and six-month periods ended June 30, 2017 consisted of severance expenses associated with the acquisition of Soasta, as well as a termination fee incurred to cancel a portion of the facility lease acquired in the acquisition.
+The restructuring charges for the three- and six-month periods ended June 30, 2016, were the result of changes that occurred during 2016 to our organizational structure to reorganize our products and development groups and global sales, services and marketing teams into divisions centered on our solutions.
+The restructuring charges in the 2016 periods related to severance expenses for impacted employees and charges for internal-use software not yet placed into service that were not completed nor launched due to changing priorities as part of the reorganization.